Why Should You Improve Your Business Writing Skills?

 Sophisticated Writers Need Sophisticated Editors

-If grammar plays such a small role in improving overall effectiveness, then business writers should shift their editing focus to clarity and brevity.
-After all, the high-level executives who complained of wasted time were bogged down by long, unclear, jargon-filled, disorganized writing—not noun-verb disagreement.
+If grammar plays such a small role in improving overall effectiveness, business writers should shift their editing focus to clarity and brevity.
+The high-level executives who complained of wasted time were bogged down by long, unclear, jargon-filled, disorganized writing—not noun-verb disagreement.

 Sophisticated writers need feedback that will make the greatest impact.
-In the Bernoff survey, fewer than half of the writers who sought feedback received any they found useful.
+In Bernoff’s survey, fewer than half the writers who sought feedback received any they found useful.
 That’s because editorial feedback is often conflicting and aimed at low-level grammar rules and myths rather than high-level organization.
-And the feedback giver rarely asks questions to elicit clearer thinking.
+The editors rarely asked questions to encourage clearer thinking.
 To make improvements where it matters most, consult a writing coach and try software designed for sophisticated business writers.

 Remedial Training Isn’t the Answer

-Undeveloped and unclear ideas will only be improved through multiple rounds of revisions.
-Getting it right takes feedback and coaching from writing experts—but it also requires balancing subject matter complexity.
-Software like WordRake will help any writer reconsider jargon and wordiness, and balance complexity with clarity.
+Undeveloped and unclear ideas will be improved only through multiple rounds of revisions.
+Getting it right takes feedback and coaching from writing experts, but it also requires balancing clarity and complexity.
+Software like WordRake will help any writer reconsider jargon and wordiness.
+It gives writers ways to achieve clarity without dumbing down your ideas.
 Simply seeing each suggested edit on your screen will raise questions and promote deeper thinking.